What works in Teaching: Discovery Learning or Explicit Instruction?

 When the students have no or little prior knowledge, start with Explicit Instruction.
 And, when they have gained enough background knowledge, scaffold & move ahead with “Guided” Discovery Learning.

 The Ekalavya Way, even though it looks so flashy/trendy these days among teachers, school leaders, and parents, does not really work with the beginner level students.
 So be aware.
-Discovery looks fun but fun doesn’t always mean learning.
+Discovery looks fun but fun doesn’t always mean learning is happening.

 # May be I went into this experiment with a bias in my mind.
 I have come to believe that ‘discovery learning’ doesn’t really help, especially in the novice stage.
 And, this could be a result of the confirmation bias.
 May be.
 May be not.